 When applied to Norway, the differences are enormous.
 Along with Chile and the USA's Pacific Northwest, Norway is known as one of the best examples of the coastline paradox.
 Norway's coast is characterised by its rocky nature, mountains, and most applicable for this situation: the spectacular Norwegian fjords.

 The Sognefjord alone is 205km long, meaning that if you include it in the coastline, your figure will jump up by at least 410km.
 Actually a lot more given the various arms of the fjord, but let's not complicate things even more!
-Now consider the number of fjords spread all across the country and you can see the mathematical problem.
+Now consider the number of fjords spread all across the country and you start to see the extent of the mathematical problem.

 So, how long is Norway's coastline then?